-How to customize your Calendar settings on iPhone and iPad
+Customize your Calendar settings and make it your own

 How to change the default time zone for calendar alerts

-By default, your iPhone and iPad will automatically change time zones as you move about the country.
+By default, your iPhone and iPad's Calendar app will automatically change time zones as you move about the country.
 However, you may want your calendar information to stay in the time zone you live or work in.
 If you want to change the default time zone, you can override it in your Calendar's settings.

 - Launch the Settings app on your iPhone or iPad.